 Taking a Nanny on holiday

-Taking a nanny on holiday is great for busy families in need of a helping hand but there are certain things to consider ahead of your trip.
+Taking a nanny on holiday is great for busy families in need of a helping hand but there are certain things to consider ahead of your travels.
 Kim Dalton from Nannytax HR answers your questions around this topic, covering off holiday allowance, travel expenses and working hours.

 Does my nanny need travel insurance to accompany us on holiday?

-Kim says: There are nanny agencies who can match families with travel nannies and holiday nannies.
+There are nanny agencies who can match families with travel nannies and holiday nannies.
 A travelling nanny normally offers a ‘live-in’ service and is more appropriate if the family is hiring a villa, and have a spare room to accommodate a nanny.
 Whereas, a holiday nanny tends to offer childcare at set hours during the day time, as well as babysitting in the evenings.
 The best option will depend on the individual family’s circumstances.
 If the employer doesn’t need the nanny for the full hours they usually work, then it may be worth looking into the hotel’s childminding services and kids clubs on offer.

 What should be discussed with our nanny before the holiday?

 Accommodation and room arrangements, the rate of pay, hours of work and days off.
 The employer will also need to clarify details such as whether the nanny will be accompanying the family on excursions and if they’ll be eating with the family every night.
 If the employer wants the nanny to do chores in their villa such as doing the laundry or washing up or babysitting some evenings, this must also be discussed in advance.
 Once the nanny knows what the employer wants it means they can blend in with the family’s movements without any awkwardness or uncertainty.

 What’s your main piece of advice for taking a nanny on holiday?